-IFRS 17 Insurance Contracts ("IFRS 17") issued on May 18, 2017, supersedes IFRS 4 Insurance Contracts ("IFRS 17").
+IFRS 17 Insurance Contracts ("IFRS 17") issued on May 18, 2017, supersedes IFRS 4 Insurance Contracts ("IFRS 4").
 IFRS 17 establishes principles for the recognition, measurement, presentation, and disclosure of insurance contracts issued.
 It also requires similar principles to be applied to reinsurance contracts held and investment contracts with discretionary participation features issued.
 The objective is to ensure that entities provide relevant information in a way that faithfully represents those contracts.
 In June 2020, the IASB issued amendments to IFRS 17, one of which provided for a deferral of the date of initial application of IFRS 17 to annual periods beginning on or after January 1, 2023, with early adoption permitted.

-For the period from July 1, 2020 (commencement of operations) to October 31, 2020 (in thousands of Canadian dollars)
+For the year ended October 31, 2021 (in thousands of Canadian dollars)